So you’ve invested in some beautiful decorative tiles for your bathroom, kitchen, or hallway, and over time they have chipped or cracked.

-It’s always best to keep spare tiles for when the break, so you can replace them if need be.
+It’s always best to keep spare tiles for when they break, so you can replace them if need be.
 Here’s how:

-- Spread the adhesive directly onto the back of your replacement tile.
+- Take the Tile Adhesive and spread it directly onto the back of your replacement tile.

 - Then fit the tile into the gap and push it down into position onto the wall surface.

 - If the tile is clearly protruding or is not level remove the tile and add or remove more adhesive to the back.

 - Put the tile back in against the wall and secure the tile into position